ricardoasouz/sts-survival-ml/README.md

 DeepSurv

-DeepSurv was implemented as a neural-network-based survival model using PyTorch and the pycox ecosystem.
+DeepSurv was implemented as a neural-network-based survival model using TensorFlow and the pycox ecosystem.

 The modelling workflow included feature standardisation, training/validation separation, regularisation and early stopping.